 Another option that may also affect Qustodio's reporting is when Extreme alerts are disabled.
 You may find this option in the 'Messages Settings':

 - Go to the 'Messages Settings' on the device.

 - Look for the 'Emergency alert settings' and tap there.

 - Make sure the option 'Extreme alerts' is turned ON.

-Note.
-This feature is only available to Premium users and is not available on iOS devices yet.
-This feature is not available for Android tablets without calling feature.
+Important: This feature is only available to Premium users and is not available for Android tablets without calling feature.

 For more information about Calls & messages monitoring for iOS devices, please refer to this article: